Lucas Giolito's Rise from MLB's Worst Pitcher to Its Best

 - 3. Max Scherzer, WAS: 2.0 WAR

 As personified by these numbers, the Giolito of 2019 bears little resemblance to the Giolito of 2018.
-The latter was allowed to make 32 starts despite putting up a 6.13 ERA, which is the 12th-highest in history among pitchers who've started at least 30 games in a season.
+The latter was allowed to make 32 starts despite putting up a 6.13 ERA, which is the 12th highest in history among pitchers who've started at least 30 games in a season.

 A year like that will prompt a guy to reassess some things.
 To his credit, Giolito has done exactly that and remade himself into a completely different pitcher.